Phoenix2k/vue-microblog-ts/docs/client/README.md

 ```bash
 $ npm run lint:fix:client
 ```
-This will mainly fix aesthetic issues reported by [TSLint][tslint].
+This will mainly fix aesthetic issues reported by [ESLint][eslint].
 If you have actual errors in your code, you will need to fix them manually.

-The `tslint.conf` configuration file is shared between both the client and server and can be found in the root of the project.

 ### Testing
 See the [testing section](../home/#testing) in the main documentation.